ckeditor/ckeditor5/README.md

 You’re ready to go!

 To find out how to start with other builds, check the [Predefined builds](https://ckeditor.com/docs/ckeditor5/latest/installation/getting-started/predefined-builds.html) guide in the CKEditor 5 documentation.

+### TypeScript support

+CKEditor 5 is a TypeScript project.
+Starting from the v37.0.0 release, it offers native type definitions.
+Check out our dedicated guide to read more about [TypeScript support](https://ckeditor.com/docs/ckeditor5/latest/installation/working-with-typescript.html).

 ### CKEditor 5 advanced installation